On The Shoulders of Giants

 Picture

-As racial tensions grew in America it affected the music industry, Simone was not happy with America and its politics and moved out of the country.
-She began living in other countries including Liberia, Switzerland, England, Barbados and South France.
-During this time, she struggled with finances, the rigors of the music industry and the IRS.
-Despite her troubles she continued to create music, she began covering popular music and adding her own flavor to the songs.
+As racial tensions grew in America it began affecting the music industry.
+Simone was not happy with America and its politics, so she moved out of the country.
+She began living in other countries including Liberia, Switzerland, England, Barbados, and South France.
+During this time, she struggled with finances, the rigors of the music industry, and the IRS.
+Despite her troubles, she continued to create music.
+She began covering popular music and adding her own flavor to the songs.
 She covered Bob Dylan’s “The Times They Are A-Changin” and “Here Comes the Sun,” by the Beatles.
 She would later record “I Want a Little Sugar in My Bowl,” before taking a musical break.
-In 1978 she returned to the music scene and released the album Baltimore, which was received well by critics but did not sell well commercially.
+In 1978, she returned to the music scene and released the album “Baltimore”, which was received well by critics but did not sell well commercially.

 J.A.
 Ward.